IPVanish VPN is a popular VPN service based in the United States with over 1300 servers located throughout 50+ countries spread around the world.

 Here is my baseline, non-VPN internet speed.

-Here is the typical result with IPVanish.
+Here is my typical result with IPVanish.

 Overall, IPVanish scores really well on the speed/performance area.